opsmatic/talks/notfornumbers/01main.md

 # Drift

-.notes most folks that have stressed EC2 are in the somber club of people that have to pay attention which processor the host underlying their VMs is running.
+.notes most folks that have stressed EC2 are in the somber club of people that have to pay attention to which processor the host underlying their VMs is running.
 But it's even more obnoxious than that - the same vendor may send you two boxes of the same model with subtly varying BIOS settings.
 All that stuff is important, and will eventually show up as a heisenbug.

 <!SLIDE>